-And that what makes it one of the leading food choices of the people following a low carb diet such as the Ketogenic diet.
+And that what makes it one of the leading food choices of people following a low-carb diet such as the ketogenic diet.

 A Keto diet typically is a low carb diet that aims at losing weight by replacing carbs with fats.

 It is one of the strict diets that does not allow anything high in carbs such as legumes.